This is what a 12 column, 6 row CSS Grid looks like:

 Update: Chrome 62 just got a very basic Grid highlighter that shows up when you hover over the element in the dev tools.
 It's not nearly as good as the full inspector in Firefox, but is a decent start.

-In the next post I’ll show you how to build your own custom Grid Inspector as a fun side project and to help you better understand how this awesome new tool works.
+In my next post I'll show you how to build your own custom Grid Inspector as a fun side project and to help you better understand how this awesome new tool works.